Executive Management Team

 Victoria Blacksmith is first generation born in the US, her people originate from Guadalajara, Mexico.
 Victoria holds a Master’s degree in Psychology, a Bachelor’s degree in Psychology and is currently a Clinical Psych.
 Doctoral Candidate.
 Victoria is passionate about research and addressing existing and historic inequities experienced by minority populations.
 Victoria’s research is focused on decolonizing mental health, which is the restoration and acceptance of cultural practices and values that were once abandoned, removed, or outlawed because of colonialism.

 Victoria is an Organizational Consultant whose clients are primarily minority-owned non-profit organizations.
 During her career, Victoria has served as the Executive Director for the Friendship House Association of American Indians, working with individuals experiencing substance use and co-occurring disorders.
 Victoria served as a Supervising Detention Officer for the Yolo County Department of Probation for a decade, working with incarcerated youth and youth involved in immigration proceedings.
 She earned Officer of the Year and Supervisor of the Year awards in 2013 & 2016.
-Victoria proudly serves as the Clinical Director for Granite Wellness Centers and Granite Wellness Centers Foundation and provides individual psychotherapy in private practice in Sacramento, CA.
+Victoria proudly serves as the Chief Executive Officer for Granite Wellness Centers and Granite Wellness Centers Foundation and provides individual psychotherapy in private practice in Sacramento, CA.